 FAX: (985) 369-2032

-If you attend a prior training class to become a commissioner, the pay for a commissioner is $200.00 and for a commissioner in charge is $250.00.
+If you attend a prior training class to become a commissioner, the pay for a commissioner is $200.00, and for a commissioner in charge is $250.00.

-A new commissioner school is held at least once a year and the commissioner-in-charge school is held once a year usually in December.
+A new commissioner school is held at least once a year, and the commissioner-in-charge school is held once a year usually in December.
 At the end of a four-year term of the Clerk of Court, everyone must be re-certified.
-To become a Commission in Charge, you must have served as a commissioner in at least two (2) prior elections during the past four years.
+To become a Commissioner in Charge, you must have served as a commissioner in at least two (2) prior elections during the past four years.
 The Commissioner in Charge is responsible for all the duties and for all commissioners in his/her precinct including delivering the votes to the Clerk of Court on election night.